McGill Shoulder Rogers Pass: Stiff Slabs and Bare Ice

 skier touring up the mcgill shoulder

 The McGill Shoulder transforms into the McGill Ridge.
 Wind slabs on both sides.
-Photo: Beyond Our Peak
+Photo: The Uptrack

 Once we became sick of kick-turning every second, we resorted to bootpacking the McGill Ridge.
 The moment I stepped off my skis, I sank down to my waist.
 This is the BC Interior after all.
 We get a lot of snow.
 I literally had to crawl on all fours, grabbing the sporadic buried trees (or what was left of its very tip) for assistance.